genealogy-umbria/genealogy-umbria.github.io/muni_pages/castiglione_del_lago.md

 ## Brogliardi

-The *brogliardi* for this municipality are available through the [Archivio di Stato di Roma’s digital portal](https://imagoarchiviodistatoroma.cultura.gov.it/Gregoriano/s_brogliardi.php?Provincia=Perugia&Denominazione=Castiglion%20del%20Lago).
+The *brogliardi* for this municipality are available through the Archivio di Stato di Roma’s digital portal:

+* [Castiglion del Lago](https://imagoarchiviodistatoroma.cultura.gov.it/Gregoriano/s_brogliardi.php?Provincia=Perugia&Denominazione=Castiglion%20del%20Lago) — coverage includes the *immediate town* only.
+* [Pozzuolo](https://imagoarchiviodistatoroma.cultura.gov.it/Gregoriano/s_brogliardi.php?Provincia=Perugia&Denominazione=Pozzuolo) — coverage includes the *frazione of Pozzuolo* only.

-⚠️ Coverage currently includes the *immediate town* only.
-The *brogliardi* for frazioni and outlying areas exist but have not yet been digitized.
+⚠️ The *brogliardi* for other frazioni and outlying areas exist but have not yet been digitized.

 ---